 Domestic public resources

-19. For all countries, public policies and the mobilization and effective use of domestic resources, underscored by the principle of national ownership, are central to our common pursuit of sustainable development, including achieving the SDGs.
+20. For all countries, public policies and the mobilization and effective use of domestic resources, underscored by the principle of national ownership, are central to our common pursuit of sustainable development, including achieving the SDGs.
 Building on the considerable achievements in many countries since Monterrey, we remain committed to further strengthen the mobilization and effective use of domestic resources.
 We recognize that domestic resources are first and foremost generated by economic growth, supported by an enabling environment at all levels.
 Sound social, environmental and economic policies, including counter-cyclical fiscal policies, adequate fiscal space, good governance at all levels, and democratic and transparent institutions responsive to the needs of the people are necessary to achieve our goals.
 We will strengthen our domestic enabling environments, including the rule of law, and combat corruption at all levels and in all its forms.
-Civil society, an independent media, and other non-state actors also play an important role.
+Civil society, an independent media, and other non-state actors also play important roles.

-20. Evidence shows that gender equality, women’s empowerment and women’s full and equal participation and leadership in the economy are vital to achieve sustainable development and significantly enhance economic growth and productivity.
-We also commit to promote social inclusion in our domestic policies.
-We will promote and enforce non-discriminatory laws, social infrastructure and policies for the promotion of gender equality and the empowerment of all women and girls at all levels, to enable women’s full and equal participation in the economy, as well as their equal access to decision making processes and leadership.
+Evidence shows that gender equality, women’s empowerment and women’s full and equal participation and leadership in the economy are vital to achieve sustainable development and significantly enhance economic growth and productivity.
+We commit to promote social inclusion in our domestic policies.
+We will promote and enforce non-discriminatory laws, social infrastructure and policies for sustainable development, as well as to enable women’s full and equal participation in the economy, and their equal access to decision-making processes and leadership.

-21. We recognize that significant additional domestic public resources, supplemented by international assistance as appropriate, will be critical to realizing sustainable development and achieve the SDGs.
+We recognize that significant additional domestic public resources, supplemented by international assistance as appropriate, will be critical to realizing sustainable development and achieve the SDGs.
 We commit to enhance revenue administration through modernized, progressive tax systems, improved tax policy and more efficient tax collection.
 We will work to improve the fairness, transparency, efficiency and effectiveness of our tax systems, including by broadening the tax base and continuing efforts to integrate the informal sector into the formal economy in line with country circumstances.
-In this regard, we will strengthen international cooperation to support efforts to build capacity in developing countries, including through enhanced ODA.
+In this regard, we will strengthen international cooperation to support efforts to build capacity in developing countries, including through enhanced official development assistance (ODA).
 We welcome efforts by countries to set nationally defined domestic targets and timelines for enhancing domestic revenue as part of their national sustainable development strategies, and will support developing countries in need in reaching these targets.

-22. We will redouble efforts to substantially reduce illicit financial flows (IFF) by 2030, with a view to eventually eliminate them, including by combatting tax evasion and corruption through strengthened national regulation and increased international cooperation.
+We will redouble efforts to substantially reduce illicit financial flows by 2030, with a view to eventually eliminate them, including by combatting tax evasion and corruption through strengthened national regulation and increased international cooperation.
 We will also reduce opportunities for tax avoidance, and consider inserting anti-abuse clauses in all tax treaties.
 We will enhance disclosure practices and transparency in both source and destination countries, including by seeking to ensure transparency in all financial transactions between governments and companies to relevant tax authorities.
 We will make sure that all companies, including multinationals, pay taxes to the governments of countries where economic activity occurs and value is created, in accordance with national and international laws and policies.